jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-dj-schwa-s-a-s-h-by-day.md

 templateKey: interview-post
 path: /interview/dj-schwa-sash
 title: 'DJ Schwa @ S.A.S.H '
-date: 2018-03-20T15:00:00+11:00
+date: 2018-03-20T04:00:00.000Z
 description: Our chat with DJ Schwa after February's dynamite set at S.A.S.H
 featuredImage: /img/dj-schwa.jpg
 ---
 _No stranger to Sydney, Czech DJ and Beef records label boss Michael AKA **DJ Schwa** recently returned to his former home to grace the decks at SASH by Day.
 We managed to pin him down for a chat after his Australian tour to relive the glory days of Reckless Republic and his residency at Spice... _

-**RR: **Michael, great to chat.
+**RR:** Michael, great to chat.
 How did you spend your time in Sydney besides working and playing gigs?

 **DJ Schwa:** I spent more time in the studio than at the beach, but it was great.
 I used to live in Sydney so it didn't feel like I was a tourist in a foreign country.
 I went fishing on the Harbour in a small boat... caught some fish... straight from the Harbour on to the barbie!

-**RR: **So when you lived here from 2011 to 2016, where did you used to play?
+**RR:** So when you lived here from 2011 to 2016, where did you used to play?

 **DJ Schwa:** I started to play in Sydney’s underground scene at the legendary [Reckless Republic](https://www.facebook.com/RecklessRepublic) parties in Kings Cross.
 I was also a resident DJ at Sydney's finest after-hours party Spice.
 I played at the first two Subsonic music festivals and pretty much every year at Rainbow Serpent in Victoria.
 I was also regularly playing at many other clubs in Melbourne and Sydney like [Revolver](https://www.facebook.com/revolverupstairs/), [Civic](https://www.facebook.com/civicunderground/), [Home](https://www.facebook.com/homethevenue/), Tramp, OneSixOne, [Burdekin](https://www.facebook.com/BurdekinHotel/), Abercrombie...